 Instead, you might be thinking about hiring a professional lawn care company that understands what needs to be done.
 You really just want to know that you’ve chosen a company that is doing its research and making conscientious and educated decisions on your behalf.

-But let’s be honest, a lot of lawn care companies in Allentown, Bethlehem, and Easton, PA aren’t putting this much thought into what kind of lawn fertilizer they use.
+But let’s be honest, a lot of lawn care companies in Allentown, Lansdale, and Collegeville, PA aren’t putting this much thought into what kind of lawn fertilizer they use.
 Oftentimes, they’re just using whatever is cheapest and easiest for them.

 That’s where we feel Joshua Tree is different.
 All of our decisions are made with the customer in mind.
 We understand that you care about a great-looking lawn but you may also care about factors like safety, environmental impact, and cost.
 We’re keeping all of that in mind as we make decisions about the products that we choose.
 We’re also keeping up with the research, which really does evolve regularly.